contactandyc/another-c-library/2_timing.md

 2 warnings and 3 errors generated.
 ```

-As you can see there are lots of errors.
-It's generally best to work through errors starting from the first one and working down as the first error may cause other errors to occur.
+As you can see, there are lots of errors.
+It's generally best to work through errors starting from the first one, and working down as the first error may cause other errors to occur.

 The first error is
 ```